 Formula To Eliminate Credit Card Debt

-For these scenarios we are going to assume you have $5000 on one card at a 15% interest rate.
+For these scenarios I am going to assume you have $5000 on one card at a 15% interest rate.
 Further, the goal here is that after you are done walking through these scenarios that you will be able to apply everything I have covered to your own debt.

 Never make the minimum payment